angadsinghsandhu/Notes/Books/Programming PyTorch for Deep Learning - Ian Pointer/Chapter 2 - Image Clasification with Pytorch/ReadMe.md

 print(labels[prediction])
 ```

-In this example, an image is loaded from the filesystem and transformed using the ==same transform pipeline== that was used during training.
+In this example, an image is loaded from the filesystem and transformed using the *same transform pipeline* that was used during training.
 Because the network expects a 4D tensor representing a batch of images, <u>the image tensor is expanded to add an extra dimension at the front using the</u> `unsqueeze(0)` method.

 The image is then passed through the model to generate a prediction.
 The `argmax()` function is used to find the index of the highest value in the prediction tensor, which corresponds to the predicted class.
 This index is then used to look up the corresponding label in the `labels` array and print out the prediction.

-We ould calculate the ==Accuracy== of our tained model on the Test Set (Data that the model has never seen before) by using the following code:
+We ould calculate the *Accuracy* of our tained model on the Test Set (Data that the model has never seen before) by using the following code:

 ```py
 labels = ['cat','fish']